 The independent experts shall be appointed on the basis of their expertise in financial stability, digital operational resilience and ICT security matters.
-They shall act independently and objectively in the sole interest of the Union as a whole, and shall neither seek nor take instructions from Union institutions or bodies, from any government of a Member State or from any other public or private body.
+They shall act independently and objectively in the sole interest of the Union as a whole and shall neither seek nor take instructions from Union institutions or bodies, from any government of a Member State or from any other public or private body.

 - 7. In accordance with Article 16 of Regulations (EU) No 1093/2010, (EU) No 1094/2010 and (EU) No 1095/2010, the ESAs shall by ...
-[18 months after the date of entry into force of this regulation] issue, for the purposes of this Section, guidelines on the cooperation between the ESAs and the competent authorities covering the detailed procedures and conditions for the allocation and execution of tasks between competent authorities and the ESAs and the details on the exchanges of information which are necessary for competent authorities to ensure the follow-up of recommendations pursuant to Article 35(1), point (d), addressed to critical ICT third-party service providers. - 8.
-The requirements set out in this Section shall be without prejudice to the application of Directive (EU) .../...+and of other Union rules on oversight applicable to providers of cloud computing services. - 9.
-The ESAs, through the Joint Committee and based on preparatory work conducted by the Oversight Forum, shall, on yearly basis, submit a report on the application of this Section to the European Parliament, the Council and the Commission.
+[18 months after the date of entry into force of this regulation] issue, for the purposes of this Section, guidelines on the cooperation between the ESAs and the competent authorities covering the detailed procedures and conditions for the allocation and execution of tasks between competent authorities and the ESAs and the details on the exchanges of information which are necessary for competent authorities to ensure the follow-up of recommendations pursuant to Article 35(1), point (d), addressed to critical ICT third-party service providers. - The requirements set out in this Section shall be without prejudice to the application of Directive (EU) .../...+ and of other Union rules on oversight applicable to providers of cloud computing services.

-OJ: Please insert in the text the number of the Directive in document PE-CONS 32/22 (2020/0359(COD)).
++ OJ: Please insert in the text the number of the Directive in document PE-CONS 32/22 (2020/0359(COD)).